 The monthly percentage fee for commercial property management is lower than that for residential property management at Logic Property Management, explains owner Jameson Kroll.
 "A large medical building, for example, may have a monthly rent of $50,000-$60,000, in which case our monthly fee would be 4 percent," says Kroll.
 "However, if the commercial rent is closer to $1,000 per month, our fee would be 10 percent to ensure business costs are met."
 Here are three examples of average percentage-based monthly fees:

-Redleg Property Group in Arlington, Texas: 7 percent of collected rent up to a maximum of $99
+- Redleg Property Group in Arlington, Texas: 7 percent of collected rent up to a maximum of $99.

-- WrightDavis Property Management in Tampa, Florida: 10 percent of the monthly rent
+- WrightDavis Property Management in Tampa, Florida: 10 percent of the monthly rent.

-Redleg Property Group: 50 percent of one month's rent, plus an outside agent commission if applicable (typically between 25 percent and 40 percent)
+- Redleg Property Group: 50 percent of one month's rent, plus an outside agent commission if applicable (typically between 25 percent and 40 percent)

 - WrightDavis Property Management: 75 percent of one month's rent

 The region of the country where the property is located can affect the cost of property management.
-In cities and areas with higher rental rates, property managers will charge more for their services.
+In cities and areas with higher rental rates, property managers will generally charge more for their services.

-- Be wary of hidden fees such as inspection fees or setup fees.
-Always be sure that the language in the contract you're signing is clear so that you're not overpaying for services.
+- Ask about inspection fees, late fees, markup costs for services or setup fees.
+Always be sure that the language in the contract you're signing is clear so you're not overpaying for services.

 - If you don't use a property manager, _always _be sure to screen potential tenants (including credit scores and criminal background checks) to protect yourself legally, recommends Kroll with Logic Property Management.